 Eclipse is a Java-based application and it requires a Java runtime environment (JRE) to be installed in order to run.
 Install the default OpenJDK package with:

 sudo apt install default-jre

-We will be installing Eclipse using the snappy packaging system.
-To download and install the Eclipse snap package on your system, type:
+Download and install the Eclipse snap package on your system, by typing:

 sudo snap install --classic eclipse

 On successful installation of Eclipse, you should see the following output: